 Losing 5 pounds a week comes to reducing your food intake by 3500 calories over seven days.
 The value that represents the decrease in calorie intake is known as the calorie deficit.
 If you want to lose 5 pounds in a week, you will need to reduce your food intake by 17,500 calories, which is a huge calorie deficit.
-If you weigh 250-pound, you will need to reduce your daily calorie intake to about 1,250 calories per day, an amount which is too low amounting to starvation.
+If you weigh 250-pound, you will need to reduce your daily calorie intake to about 1,250 calories per day, an amount that is too low amounting to starvation.

 Our body weight is composed of muscle, water content, and fat, which vary as per our diet, lifestyle, and the physical activities we perform.
 When rapid weight loss such as losing 5 pounds of weight a week is achieved with a highly calorie-restricted diet, you lose out on the muscle mass and water as well.
 Without hydrating yourself, you can fall prey to dehydration.
 Losing on the muscle can make your metabolism slower because metabolism also depends on your muscle mass.
 A slower metabolism makes it hard for you to lose weight.
 Your bones may become more porous and brittle.

 Remember, losing a few inches around your waist and hips is more important than weighing less on the scale.
-The focus should be on building the muscle mass as well as losing the excess fat in the body.
+The focus should be on building muscle mass as well as losing the excess fat in the body.

-What are the healthier ways of losing weight?
+What are healthier ways of losing weight?

 A slow and steady weight loss is a healthier and sustainable weight-loss strategy than rapid weight loss.